crxhvrd/CodeWalkerProjects/README.md

 This repository is a fork of [**CodeWalker** by dexyfex](https://github.com/dexyfex/CodeWalker) — the RPF archive explorer and world editor for Grand Theft Auto V. All of CodeWalker's original functionality is present and behaves as before; see the [upstream repository](https://github.com/dexyfex/CodeWalker) for documentation on the world view, explorer, project editor and file viewers.

-What this fork adds is twofold:
+What this fork adds:

 1. **[Two standalone applications](#part-1--the-applications)** — the *OIV Package Installer*, which installs mods for end users, and the *OIVS Packer*, which builds multi-component mod packages for authors.
 2. **[Fixes to the CodeWalker core](#part-2--changes-to-the-codewalker-core)** — a set of round-trip fidelity bugs in the metadata (`.ymt` / `.ytyp` / `.ymap`) read-write pipeline that were silently corrupting game files.
+3. **[Support for a new format](#part-3--a-new-format-shader-libraries-sga_awc)** — GTA V Enhanced's compiled shader libraries, which CodeWalker could not open at all.

 ---